Mellanox/bfb2image/README.md

 **prerequisites**

-bfb must be based on Ubuntu OS. docker must be installed to run this script.
+bfb must be based on Ubuntu OS.

+Docker must be installed to run this script.

+Can be used on arm or x86 architecture only

 **Usage**